 And if you do choose to try anything we want to make sure that you are as safe as possible, and if something does happen there is loads of support available to you.
 Click on the links below to find out what that support is!

-If you have a concerns about drugs or alcohol and don’t know who to go to, email Tell.Me@thesu.org.uk for direct and confidential support tailored to your needs.
+If you have any concerns about drugs or alcohol and don’t know who to go to, email Tell.Me@thesu.org.uk for direct and confidential support tailored to your needs.

 The Living Support team provide support and signposting for students; dealing with welfare and behaviour issues.